zzzprojects/learn-orm/tutorials/net-5/preview-5.md

 # Preview 5

-Here are some of the improvements in Preview 3.
+Here are some of the improvements in Preview 5.

 ## RyuJIT improvements

 The following improvements were made to the RyuJIT JIT compiler:

  - [New, much faster, portable implementation of tail-call helpers](https://github.com/dotnet/runtime/pull/341): This implements tail-call-via-help support for all platforms supported by the runtime.
-In this new mechanism, the JIT asks the runtime for help whenever it realizes it will need a helper to perform a tail-call, i.e. when it sees an explicit tail. prefixed call that it cannot make into a fast jump-based tail-call.
+In this new mechanism, the JIT asks the runtime for help whenever it realizes it will need a helper to perform a tail-call, i.e., when it sees an explicit tail.
+Prefixed call that it cannot make into a fast jump-based tail-call.
  - Continued ARM64 hardware intrinsics implementation progress
    - Implement ASIMD Extract Insert ExtractVector64 ExtractVector128
    - Implement ASIMD widening, narrowing, saturating intrinsics